-If an individual continues to live with this phobia, in all likelihood it will eventually affect the mental and physical health of the person.
-In such a case, there is a need for professional therapy to treat the condition.
+As with most specific fears, if an individual continues to live with Nosophobia, in all likelihood it will eventually affect the mental and physical health of the person not to mention the quality of life.

 Nosophobia – Fear of Disease: Symptoms And Treatment Options